 Where the Civil Aviation Authority ('CAA')1 takes a decision in relation to an air transport licence or route licence2, it must give a statement of its reasons to all parties3 to the case, save that no statement need be given if the licence was granted in the terms of the application without there having been an objection or a specific request for reasons by any party4.

-If, however, the CAA believes that it would not be in the interests of national security or relations with other states for reasons to be given, the Secretary of State
+If, however, the CAA believes that it would not be in the interests of national security or relations with other states for reasons

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.